• Home

 • Serve with crusty bread and enjoy.
 Of course, this soup is always better the next day as most soups are.

-Throw in any vegetables you happen to have on hand including leftovers veggies from your Thanksgiving meal.
-Fresh is always better, but canned vegetables along with their juice work well too.
+Throw in any vegetables you happen to have on hand including anything left from your Thanksgiving meal.
+Fresh is always better, but canned vegetables with their juice work well too.
 Feel free to be creative.

 You may enjoy these soup recipes as well.